 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹
+Yes 🗆 No 🖉

-The aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant on July 31, 2015, based on the closing price of \$33.66 for shares of the registrant's common stock as reported by the NASDAQ Global Select Market was approximately \$1.3 billion.
-For purposes of determining whether a stockholder was an affiliate of the registrant at July 31, 2015, the registrant as sourced that a stockholder was an affiliate of the registrant at July 31, 2015 if such stockholder (i) beneficially owned 10% or more of the registrant's capital stock, as determined based on public filings, and/or (ii) was an executive officer or director, or was affiliated with an executive officer or director of the registrant, at July 31, 2015.
+The aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant on July 31, 2016, based on the closing price of \$29.52 for shares of the registrant's common stock as reported by the NASDAQ Global Select Market was approximately \$1.3 billion.
+For purposes of determining whether a stockholder was an affiliate of the registrant at July 31, 2016, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2016, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2016, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2016.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of February 29, 2016, there were 57,767,697 shares of the registrant's common stock outstanding.
+As of February 28, 2017, there were 59,628,341 shares of the registrant's common stock outstanding